-ii) The $22-$term relation for the trilogarithm implies the one defined via the triple ratio.
-On the other hand the former can be obtained as the specialization of the latter. \end{proof}
+ii) The $22-$term relation for the trilogarithm implies the one defined via the triple ratio, see the discussion on \S \ref{SectionFunctionalEquations}.
+On the other hand, the former can be obtained as the specialization of the latter. \end{proof}

 \begin{definition} Let $\delta \colon \mathbb{L}_3(\F) \longrightarrow \B_2(\F) \otimes \F^{\times}$ be a map given on the generators as follows: \be \la{145}

 \ee \end{definition}